Jimmy Hill (broadcaster, born 1989)

-James Hill (born 9 August 1989) is an English radio, television, and YouTube personality best known for his work with 4Music and Capital FM.
-He currently hosts The Capital Evening Show with Jimmy Hill, which broadcasts across the Capital network from Sunday to Thursday between 7pm and 10pm.
+James Hill (born 9 August 1989) is an English radio, television and YouTube personality who is best known for his work with 4Music and Capital.
+He currently hosts The Capital Evening Show with Jimmy Hill, which broadcasts across the Capital network from Sunday to Thursday from 7pm to 10pm.

 Early life

-Hill is from Burntwood, Staffordshire and attended Chasetown High School.
+Hill is from Burntwood, Staffordshire.
+He attended Chasetown High School.
 He has two half-sisters and two step-brothers.
 He graduated with a first-class Bachelor of Arts with Honours in History from the University of York in 2009.

 Career

 YouTube

-Hill's first YouTube video, now private, was uploaded in 2006 to his main channel, jimmy0010.
-In 2014, Hill made a joint channel, Chels and Jim, with Chelsea Fisher.
+Hill's first YouTube video, now private, was uploaded in 2006 to his main channel jimmy0010.
+In 2014, Hill made a joint channel Chels and Jim with Chelsea Fisher.
 From 2013 to 2015, Hill co-hosted The 4:01 Show with Carina Maggar, an advice-giving and pop culture web series.
-In 2015, Hill and fellow YouTuber Charlie McDonnell began hosting Cereal Time, a YouTube-based breakfast talk show pitched and produced by Hank Green.
-The show is currently on an indefinite hiatus.
+In 2015, Hill and fellow YouTuber Charlotte McDonnell (formerly Charlie McDonnell) began hosting Cereal Time, a YouTube-based breakfast talk show pitched and produced by Hank Green.